bwa-mem2/bwa-mem2/README.md

 Bwa-mem2 is the next version of the bwa-mem algorithm in [bwa][bwa].
 It produces alignment identical to bwa and is ~80% faster.

-The original bwa was developed by @lh3.
-Performance enhancement in bwa-mem2 was primarily done by @sanchit-misra and @yuk12.
+The original bwa was developed by Heng Li (@lh3).
+Performance enhancement in bwa-mem2 was primarily done by Sanchit Misra (@sanchit-misra) and Vasimuddin Md (@yuk12).
+Bwa-mem2 is distributed under the GPL3 license and is likely to be changed to a permissive license in the near future.

 ## Installation